davidverweij/phone-grown/instructable.md

 functionalities:
 - coloured areas overlap!
 E.g. (pictures)
 - can set times to make the screen turn black (for example at night) (but we leave the phone on at all times)
+- green dot slowly blinking to show it is running (will show red if issues)